US Army Band opens Operation Market Garden’s air assault show with concert

 |0

-This work, US Army Band opens Operation Market Garden’s air assault show with concert [Image 3 of 3], by 1SG Jessica Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army Band opens Operation Market Garden’s air assault show with concert, by 1SG Jessica Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.